 Melbourne's largest park is also one of its most generous with plenty to do.
-This walk takes you to the native grassland circle, the inspiring Nature Play space, the Australian garden and more.
+This walk takes you to the native grassland circle, inspiring Nature Play space, Australian garden and more.

 Let's be honest.
 Royal Park, though Melbourne's largest at 200 hectares, has its detractors.
 Some argue the vast, mainly native parkland is haphazard and that its many spaces lack composure or a sense of overall "place".

 But I love Royal Park.
 I love that you can wander for hours in vast areas of almost scrubby bush land, and completely forget how close you are to Melbourne's thriving centre.
 Dog owners will love the leash-free areas surrounding the native grassland circle in the park's heart.
 The circle itself is a great place to lie down, stare up at the sky and contemplate life.